jonnonz1/nz-statute-book/acts/public/2016/senior-courts-act-2016.md

 (4) The High Court is the same court as the High Court continued by section 3(1) of the Judicature Act 1908.

 ### 7 Number of High Court Judges
-(1) The number of High Court Judges appointed from time to time referred to in section 6(2)﻿(b) may not exceed 55.
+(1) The number of High Court Judges appointed from time to time referred to in section 6(2)﻿(b) may not exceed 60.
 (2) For the purposes of subsection (1),—
   (a) a permanent Judge who is sitting on a full-time basis counts as 1:
   (b) a permanent Judge who is sitting on a part-time basis counts as an appropriate fraction of 1:
-  (c) the aggregate number (for example 54.5) must not exceed 55.
+  (c) the aggregate number (for example 59.5) must not exceed 60.
-(3) Despite subsection (1), the Governor-General may appoint more than 55 High Court Judges (additional Judges) if the Governor-General thinks that 1 or more additional Judges are required because of—
+(3) Despite subsection (1), the Governor-General may appoint more than 60 High Court Judges (additional Judges) if at any time the Governor-General thinks that an additional Judge is required because of—
-  (a) the absence of any Judge on leave preliminary to retirement; or (b) the anticipated absence of any Judge on leave preliminary to retirement.
+  (a) the absence of any Judge on leave preliminary to retirement; or (b) the anticipated absence of any Judge on leave preliminary to retirement; or (c) the anticipated retirement of any Judge if the retirement is within 3 months of the appointment of the additional Judge.
 (4) The appointment of an additional Judge under subsection (3) must fill the vacancy next occurring in the office of Judge, not being a vacancy filled by an earlier appointment under subsection (3).

 ### 8 Seal